balderdashy/sails-docs/upgrading/To1.0.md

 # Upgrading to Sails v1.0

+> ## Note: the links in this guide are not currently active (the 1.0 docs have not been published yet!)

 To get started upgrading your existing Sails app to version 1.0, follow the checklist below, which covers the changes most likely to affect the majority of apps.
 If your app still has errors or warnings on startup after following the checklist, come back to this document and follow the applicable guides to upgrading various app components.

 ### tl;dr checklist: things you simply _must_ do when upgrading to version 1.0